Atsuko Okatsuka: Early life

-Education

 Okatsuka attended Venice High School, where she was part of the cheerleading squad.
-After graduating from high school, Okatsuka studied psychology at UC Riverside, before dropping out and graduating from California Institute of the Arts.

-While attending community college in Valencia, Okatsuka found that her interest in comedy and performing was something that she wanted to pursue seriously.
+She then studied psychology at the University of California, Riverside, before dropping out and later graduating from the California Institute of the Arts.
+While attending community college in Valencia, California, she found that her interest in comedy and performing was something that she wanted to pursue seriously:

-I was never really good at school, but I always performed in some aspect throughout my life… whether it's dancing, cheerleading, theatre.
-When I was in community college [in Valencia] I was like, I like making people laugh.
-How do I take that and make that into a thing I can start doing?
+I was never really good at school, but I always performed in some aspect throughout my life... whether it's dancing, cheerleading, theatre.
+When I was in community college I was like, "I like making people laugh.
+How do I take that and make that into a thing I can start doing?"
 At the time the only way I knew how to learn something was through the guidance of a class.
 I looked up stand-up comedy classes on Craigslist and found "Pretty Funny Women".
 It's an all women's stand-up class.
 At the time I signed up for the class, they were filming a documentary for it.
 I didn't have to start off just by going to open mics, which were pretty much dangerous if you were a woman.
 It still is now, but ten years ago, it was like walking into wolves.
-I still did it after the class was over, but I didn't have to start off that way, which I feel lucky.
+I still did it after the class was over, but I didn't have to start off that way, [about] which I feel lucky.